 No one shone more in Oranje’s qualifying campaign than Memphis Depay, who reinvented himself under Ronald Koeman to devastating effect.
 Having emerged at PSV Eindhoven as a modern wide forward, Depay followed then Dutch national team boss Louis van Gaal to Manchester United, but his time at Old Trafford was disappointing, to say the least.
 After resurrecting his career at Lyon, the former Sparta Rotterdam youth prospect, now converted into a ‘false nine’, brought that newfound swag to the international stage.
 Across six Euro 2020 qualification games, he bagged six goals and created a further eight making him the Netherlands’ undisputed ‘MVP’.

-Depay’s second wind naturally led to speculation linking him with a move away from southern France, most notably last summer after Koeman inherited the Camp Nou dugout, but a switch to Barcelona never transpired.
+Depay’s second wind naturally led to speculation linking him with a move away from southern France, most notably last summer after Koeman inherited the Camp Nou dugout, but a switch to Barcelona never transpired (until now).
 Understandably disappointed, Depay has been nothing but professional since in trying to push Lyon towards Champions League qualification (albeit without success).
 The former United man netted 20 times, making 2020/21 his most prolific league campaign.

 — Squawka News (@SquawkaNews) May 26, 2021